12 Best Publisher Rocket Alternatives in 2026 (Free & Paid)

 Cons:

-- No Amazon Ads bid suggestions (for that, pair with Book Beam)
+- No Amazon Ads bid suggestions (pair with Book Beam for that)

-Best for: Authors launching a new book who need a complete marketing toolkit, not just keywords.
+Best for: Authors launching a book who need a complete marketing toolkit—not just keywords—at a fraction of Publisher Rocket's price.

 Get your book marketing report →